jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ```

-# 3. Create a Codebuild Project
+# 3. Create a CodeBuild Project

 On AWS Console;